Vaccine Information | About COVID-19 | Prevention and Treatment

 You must continue to:

-Practice social distancing of at least 6 feet.
+Practice social distancing of at least 3 feet.
+(Lowered from 6 feet effective May 21, 2021)

 Wash or sanitize your hands frequently, especially after touching surfaces frequently contacted by others.